kevinhe04/kevinhe04/README.md

 ## 👋 About Me

-const kevin = {
-  location: "Montreal, QC",
-  education: "McGill University - Software Engineering Co-op",
-  passion: ["Software Development", "Content Creation", "Teaching"],
-  mission: "Build impactful solutions while inspiring others",
-  reach: { views: "7M+", followers: "20K+" }
-};

-**Developer** • I create robust, scalable applications that solve real-world problems

-**Creator** • I inspire and entertain audiences across multiple platforms
+**Developer** • I like creating cool things that can leave an impact on the world **Creator** • I inspire and entertain audiences across multiple platforms

-**Believer** • If I can inspire people in the process, I've accomplished everything

 <br>